rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 * Provides an interactive dashboard of prices over time for the various games
 * Sends an email alert when a price drops

 The script is intended to be run automatically once per day.
+See below for details on how this can be done on MacOS.

 ## Features

+### Track Any Game Any Time

+You can track the prices of any game on the UK Playtsation Store simply by adding a new row to the game_prices.csv file.
+You can track as many games as you want and you can add and remove games at any time.

 ### Interactive Historical Price Dashboard

+Shows price history for each game in a separate chart.

 ![](https://github.com/rhart-rup/Playstation-Store-Price-Drop-Alert/blob/main/Graphics/Example%20Dashboard.png)